JetBrains/teamcity-documentation/topics/parameters-lifecycle-and-priority.md

 * `/app/rest/builds/{buildLocator}?fields=startProperties(*)` — returns all parameters reported by an agent and their values at the time the build started.
 * `/app/rest/builds/{buildLocator}?fields=resultingProperties(*)` — returns all parameters reported by an agent and their values by the time the build finished.

+You can also check initial and final values of the specific parameter.
+To do this, specify the name of the target parameter.

-You can also specify the parameter name to get its exact value.
-For example, you can run a custom build for the sample project in the [](#Changing+Parameter+Values+During+a+Build) section.
-If this build runs on Wednesday and you pass "Sunday" as the `day.of.week` parameter value via the **Run custom build** dialog, you can send the following query to check the `day.of.week` parameter values on different stages of the build.
+For example, if you run a custom build for the sample project illustrated in the [](#Changing+Parameter+Values+During+a+Build) section, send the following query to check the `day.of.week` parameter values.

 ```Shell
 curl -L \